gitter-badger/git-town/CONTRIBUTING.md

         o-- feature2
 ```

+This information is stored in the Git configuration for the current repo.
 Git Town stores two types of keys in the Git config.
 The first key is `git-town.branches.parent`
 * `git-town.branches.parent.feature2=feature1`
 * `git-town.branches.parent.feature1=master`